NOVA Region Dashboard

 All jurisdictions in the United States are included in the five-year American Community Survey estimates.

 The Median household incomes for all Northern Virginia jurisdictions are shown in this graph.
 The median household income of every Northern Virginia jurisdiction is higher than the Commonwealth of Virginia and the United States.
-Out of all 3,144 jurisdictions in the USA, three of the five highest ranked for median household income are located in Northern Virginia, and those include Loudoun County (1st), Falls Church City (2nd), Fairfax County (4th), and Arlington County (10th).
-Northern Virginia's median household income, at an estimated $140,511 (in 2022 dollars), is higher than 10th ranked Arlington, making Northern Virginia one of the most affluent region's of the USA.
+Out of all 3,144 jurisdictions in the USA, three of the five highest ranked for median household income are in Northern Virginia, and those include Loudoun County (1st), Falls Church City (4th), and Fairfax County (5th).
+Northern Virginia's median household income, at an estimated $142,583 (in 2023 dollars), is higher than 12th ranked Arlington, making Northern Virginia one of the most affluent regions of the USA.

 Median Household Income - Current